activebridge/bugno-ruby/README.md

 ## Usage

-    $ rails g bughub [API-KEY]
+    $ rails g bugno [API-KEY]

 OR

-    $ rails g bughub
+    $ rails g bugno
-    $ export BUGHUB-API_KEY=[API_KEY]
+    $ export BUGNO-API_KEY=[API_KEY]

 ## Configuration

-To setup additional configuration navigate to `config/initializers/bughub.rb` in your app directory
+To setup additional configuration navigate to `config/initializers/bugno.rb` in your app directory

 #### Send rails exceptions
-By default BugHub does not send rails exceptions, if you want to change this behavior specify following line in config file:
+By default Bugno does not send rails exceptions, if you want to change this behavior specify following line in config file:

     config.exclude_rails_exceptions = false
 #### Specify rails exceptions suppressing